szelingtan/tp/docs/DeveloperGuide.md

     - Should have **autosave functionality** to prevent accidental data loss.

 9. **Maintainability**
-    - Codebase should follow **clean code principles** to ensure ease of maintenance.
+    - Codebase should follow **OOP principles** to ensure ease of maintenance.
     - Should be **modular**, allowing for feature enhancements without major rewrites.

-10. **Extensibility**
-    - Should allow for **plugin or extension support** to add additional functionalities in the future.
-    - Should support **external integrations via APIs or data imports**.

-11. **Logging & Debugging**
-    - Should maintain **logs of user actions and errors** to aid debugging and troubleshooting.
-    - Logs should **not contain sensitive personal data** to comply with privacy best practices.

 ### Glossary